 Other Places to Look

 - Look for Corporate Scholarships: Scholarships are a great way of garnering corporate publicity while providing funds to educate the next generation of employees.
-Discover Student Loans, for example, offers $2,500 scholarships to help pay for college.
-The deadline is December 31st of each year.
+Discover Student Loans, for example, offers $5,000 scholarships to help pay for college.
 Discover also has a free online scholarship tool with a search capability that finds details on over three million scholarship and grant opportunities.

 - Don’t Stop Looking: There are late deadline scholarships and scholarships you can only apply for after completing one year of college.
 New scholarships come out all the time.